synle/sqlui-native/README.md

 ![demo-session](https://user-images.githubusercontent.com/3792401/151750740-10ff3497-11b4-4026-bd39-c34b80bc1e3a.gif)

 ### Dark Mode
 Dark mode will be turned on automatically with respect to your OS Preference.
+You can update settings to prefer Dark Mode or Light Mode if desired.
 ![demo-darkmode](https://user-images.githubusercontent.com/3792401/151746840-e4889ae1-cab9-4ade-b56b-5a4dbb654712.gif)